 Think you can't stop hypertension, or high blood pressure?
 You might be able to if you follow a healthy eating pattern, such as the DASH diet.
 Dietary Approaches to Stop Hypertension (DASH) is a style of eating that’s high in fruits and vegetables, beans, nuts, seeds, whole grains, fish, poultry and low-fat or fat-free dairy products and is low in foods and beverages with added sugars, red meats and sodium.

 Originally designed as an eating plan to lower blood pressure, DASH has many advantages for health and may help to reduce cardiovascular risk factors.
-This heart-healthy eating plan, which focuses on whole foods, is higher in nutrients that have been shown to lower blood pressure - dietary fiber, potassium, calcium, magnesium and protein - and lower in saturated fats, trans fat, cholesterol, added sugars and sodium.
-It can be a way of eating for the whole family, and also may reduce risk of stroke, heart disease and kidney stones.
+This heart-healthy eating plan, which focuses on whole foods, is higher in nutrients that have been shown to lower blood pressure, including dietary fiber, potassium, calcium, magnesium and protein, and lower in saturated fats, trans fat, cholesterol, added sugars and sodium.
+It can be a way of eating for the whole family, and may reduce the risk of stroke, heart disease and kidney stones.

 Here's a look at the basics of the DASH eating plan and the benefits of a healthy lifestyle.